top of page

 This book is aimed at teaching fundamental concepts and focuses on learning-by-doing through the use of examples with the software R. It is intended to provide an entry-level, easily accessible introduction for students and practitioners interested in spatial ecology and conservation.

-Chapter 1: Introduction to spatial ecology and its relevance for conservation
+Chapter 1: Introduction to spatial ecology and conservation

 Chapter 2: Scale